-How to Become a Dispensing Optician
+How to Become an Optician

-Opticians typically have a high school diploma or equivalent and receive some form of on-the-job training.
+Opticians typically have a high school diploma or equivalent and some form of on-the-job training.
 Some opticians enter the occupation with an associate’s degree or a certificate from a community college or technical school.
-Licensure is required in some states.
+About half of the states require opticians to be licensed.